gbrls/gbrls.github.io/content/books/foundation-asimov.md

 But it was very different, not in a bad way.
-I soon realized that one of the powerful things about Sci-fi is that the author can talk about historical facts in a new light. e.g: Asimov talks about the fall of empires without talking directly about anything that existed (like the Roman Empire), this means that we as the reader can have new views about it, untaited by our previous conceptions about it.
+I soon realized that one of the powerful things about Sci-fi is that the author can talk about historical facts in a new light. e.g: Asimov talks about the fall of empires without talking directly about anything that existed (like the Roman Empire), this means that we as the reader can have new views about it, untaited by our previous conceptions.

 Tech is portrayed in the book basically like the 1950's, but more powerful.
 The informational era never reached that universe, a universe were there's an empire that controls a whole Galaxy.
-They have public phones with video, people deliver messages by phone, by letters, by tv, or by just going into one's room and talking to them.
+Despite this, they have public phones with video, people deliver messages by phone, by letters, by tv, or by just going into one's room and talking to them.
-That public phone with a video calling capabilities made me chuckle.
+That public phone with video calling capabilities made me chuckle.

 **I believe that Asimov didn't think that our relationship with technology would change the way it did**, but he foresaw something very interesting.